Website dos and don’ts – a short and sweet checklist

 - Don’t clutter your website with too much information

-- Remember, attention span is short online.
+- Remember, the attention span is short online.
 Less is more.
 Find the few key messages that really make an impact and create that emotional response, and don’t try to cover every piece of information anyone may need.
-You can tell each one what they particularly needs to hear when they contact you.
+You can tell each one what they particularly need to hear when they contact you.

 - Don’t make it hard to contact you

 - A contact button should be easily seen from all of your pages.
-Usually people look for a Contact link on the right hand side in the main navigation bar.
-Also you can add links to your contact page whenever you encourage visitors to contact you (in your copy).
+Usually, people look for a Contact link on the right-hand side in the main navigation bar.
+Also, you can add links to your contact page whenever you encourage visitors to contact you (in your copy).

 - Don’t use so many plugins and fancy things that your website loads slowly

 - Again, the attention span is short online.
 Nobody likes to wait.
 Some people leave a site already after 2-3 seconds if it hasn’t loaded.
 No point having impressive effects if nobody waits around to see them.

 - Don’t use a website builder or theme that is not mobile responsive